RecipeShare Test Kitchen

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-In a large bowl, combine soy sauce, garlic, calamansi juice, Worcestershire sauce, black pepper, brown sugar, and salt.
+Combine the soy sauce, garlic, calamansi juice, Worcestershire sauce, black pepper, brown sugar, and salt.

 Heat a frying pan over medium-high heat.